jasonkneen/RESTe/readme.md

 });
 ```

 **NOTE:** You can't put the config in the same file as one that is using any bindings to the models/collections define *in* the config.
 This is because Alloy will attempt to resolve any references for **dataCollection** before the config is ready -- so for best results put the config into alloy.js directly OR as a require to a config file in the app/lib folder.

+### Hooks: beforePost, beforeGet, beforePut, beforeDelete

+Several hooks or events can be used within your RESTe configuration.
+Those hooks will happen before specific calls are made.
+They will be executed before any request is sent.

+beforePost:

+This one is quite useful if you need to change  the parameters which are going to be used for the request.

+This hook will happen before beforeLoad if both are specified.

+Example:

+{
+    ...
+    beforePost: function(params, callback) {
+	params.something = 'else';
+        callback(params);
+    },
+    ...
+}

+beforeSend:

+These are similar to beforeSend but works for all requests (GET, PUT, DELETE, POST)

+Example:

+{
+    ...
+    beforeSend: function(data, callback) {
+	if (Ti.Network.online) {
+	    callback(data);
+	} else {
+	    alert("No internet connection!");
+	}
+    },
+    ...
+}

 ### Errors